Eigenstate entanglement: Crossover from the ground state to volume laws: Critical fermions in d 1

-where $v_\vk$ is the Fermi velocity at point $\vk\in\partial\Gamma$.
-This formula for the subsystem entropy is quite remarkable.
-For zero temperature, we recover the groundstate result \eqref{eq:SgsFermi}.
+This formula for the subsystem entropy is remarkable: For zero temperature, we recover the groundstate result \eqref{eq:SgsFermi}.
 For large subsystems, the logarithm approaches $\pi\ell_{\vx,\vk}/\beta v_\vk$ such that the integral over $\partial \A$ gives the subsystem volume $\vol\A$ and we are left with

-This is the well-known extensive thermodynamic entropy due to the Sommerfeld expansion with the density of states $g(\mu)$ at the Fermi energy.
-Further, if we move the $\beta$ factor in the logarithm of Eq.~\eqref{eq:Shigher-d} to a subleading area law term and replace $\ell_{\vx,\vk}\equiv\ell\cdot\lambda_{\vx,\vk}$, where $\vol\A=:\ell^d$ as before, the leading order term of $S/\ell^{d-1}$ is just a function of $\ell/\beta$, and the shapes of $\A$ and the Fermi surface.
+This is the well-known extensive thermodynamic entropy due to the Sommerfeld expansion \cite{Schwabl2006} with the density of states $g(\mu)$ at the Fermi energy.
+Further, if we move the $\beta$ factor in the logarithm of Eq.~\eqref{eq:Shigher-d} to a subleading area law term and replace $\ell_{\vx,\vk}\equiv\ell\cdot\lambda_{\vx,\vk}$, where $\vol\A=\ell^d$ as before, the leading order term of $S/\ell^{d-1}$ is just a function of $\ell/\beta$.
 In this way, we obtain the desired scaling function for the crossover from groundstate to extensive subsystem entropies.

-It is highly non-trivial to make the arguments leading to Eq.~\eqref{eq:Shigher-d} totally rigorous.
+It is non-trivial to make the arguments leading to Eq.~\eqref{eq:Shigher-d} totally rigorous.
 The limit $\ell,\beta\to\infty$ has been captured using the theory of semiclassical trace formulas \cite{Widom1990-88,Sobolev2013-1043,Leschke2016-49,Leschke2017-273}.
-Eq.~\eqref{eq:Shigher-d} should be treated as a conjecture.
-Our numerical tests in Fig.~\ref{fig:critical2dquarter} show however that it is very precise for all $\ell$ and $\beta$.
-The figure shows the data collapse of sampled eigenstate entanglement to the scaling function for fermions on the square lattice,
+Equation~\eqref{eq:Shigher-d} should be treated as a conjecture.
+Our numerical tests in Fig.~\ref{fig:critical2dquarter} show, however, that it is very precise for all $\ell$ and $\beta$.
+The figure shows the data collapse of sampled eigenstate entanglement to the scaling function for fermions on a square lattice,